rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-06-13-per-trials-decision-making.md

 - Forecasting GUI
 - Clocks and timelines page
 - Timeline of my life
+- FIFA 2022 networks
+- Making a YT channel and uploading videos
 - OurWorldInData explorations
 - My Metaculus Track Record
 - View button
+- Physical Analogues for Uncertainty project
+- A meta-science summarization pipeline
+- Using the Internet's news for forecasting of events
+- Characterizing collective social behavior on the Internet
+- Interventions to optimize for productivity and contentedness
+- General automation of repetitive life tasks
+- MP3 player program
+- Themes / night/day
 - Dropdown menus
 - Reduce size of site / increased speed
 - Image compression